Home Compare ALL vs PGR

 The Allstate vs The Progressive: Which Stock Looks Stronger in 2026?

-Structurally, The Allstate and The Progressive are closely matched — neither holds a meaningful edge overall.
+The Allstate holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 The Progressive still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — The Allstate holds the more constructive position.
+That puts structure and market broadly in agreement — The Allstate's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON